 Undergraduate degree options to fit your status

 Whether you’re currently an active-duty soldier or a recent high school graduate, UCM’s Military Science minor provides you with the opportunity to earn your college degree while serving your country.
-Undergraduate majors frequently paired with the Military Science minor include:
+A Military Science minor pairs well with any UCM degree plan, but majors frequently paired with the minor include:

 Military Friendly® gold school